Dynamical Masses and Ages of Sirius-like Systems: Introduction

 Fitting dynamical masses and orbits to Sirius-like systems requires either long-term astrometric monitoring like that available for Sirius \citep[e.g.,][]{Bond_2017b}, or the combination of different data types to compensate for limited phase coverage.
 On the one hand, absolute astrometry from the {\Hipparcos} \citep{ESA_1997} and {\Gaia} \citep{Gaia_2016} missions probe the transverse acceleration of the MS star due to the tug of a WD companion.
-These powerful astrometric measurements have been complied and calibrated to the same reference frame by the Hipparcos-Gaia Catalog of Accelerations \citep[HGCA,][]{Brandt_2018,Brandt_2021}.
-On the other hand, spectrographs like AAT-UCLES \citep{Diego_1990}, Keck-HIRES \citep{Vogt_1994}, APF-Levy \citep{Vogt_2014}, and Lick-Hamilton \citep{Fischer_2014} provide high-precision radial velocities (RVs) that probe the MS star's acceleration along the line-of-sight.
+These powerful astrometric measurements have been compiled and calibrated to the same reference frame by the Hipparcos-Gaia Catalog of Accelerations \citep[HGCA,][]{Brandt_2018,Brandt_2021}.
+On the other hand, spectrographs like the University College London Echelle Spectrograph (UCLES) on the Anglo-Australian Telescope (AAT) \citep{Diego_1990}, the High-Resolution Echelle Spectrometer (HIRES) at the Keck observatory\citep{Vogt_1994}, the Levy spectrometer for the Automated Planet Finder (APF)\citep{Vogt_2014}, and the Hamilton Echelle Spectrometer at the Lick Observatory\citep{Fischer_2014} provide high-precision radial velocities (RVs) that probe the MS star's acceleration along the line-of-sight.
 These measurements, together with relative astrometry of a short orbital arc, enable a direct measurement of WD mass \citep[e.g.,][]{Brandt_2019,Bowler_2021,Zeng_2022}.

-In this paper, we combine absolute astrometry from the HGCA with radial velocities and relative astrometry from various sources to measure orbits and masses of six confirmed and one candidate nearby Sirius-like systems, including the Hyades member HD 27483.
+In this paper, we combine absolute astrometry from the HGCA with RVs and relative astrometry from various sources to measure orbits and masses of six confirmed and one candidate nearby Sirius-like systems, including the Hyades member HD 27483.
+Here, we define a "Sirius-like system" as any binary or multiple star system containing at least one WD and at least one non-compact star with spectral type earlier than M0, consistent with the definition in \cite{Holberg_2013}.
 For HD 118475 and HD 136138, we compare our results against {\Gaia} DR3 two-body solutions \citep{Gaia_DR3,Holl_2022}.
 We use the open-source code \textsc{orvara} \citep{Brandt_2021_orvara} to perform the fits and to derive constraints on the WDs' masses and orbits.
 Then, we infer age constraints on four WDs from their dynamical masses and effective temperatures ($\Teff$).